Episode 1: Introducing OCF

 What are R.E.A.C.H.
 Schools?

-A R.E.A.C.H.
-School is a community actively engaged in self and social advocacy, centred on the goal of creating a sense of belonging for each member.
+R.E.A.C.H.
+Schools are communities actively engaged in self and social advocacy, centred on the goal of creating a sense of belonging for each member.
 Teachers, administrators, students, and parents work together to build a healthy, thriving group of lifelong learners, with the end goal to reach into and be positive agents in the broader community.

 Parent Guild and Community

 R.E.A.C.H.
 Parent Guild offers parents the opportunity to support student initiatives, strengthen community partnerships, and create impact with legacy projects.
-Focusing on the health and welfare of our families is how we connect and care or each other.
-The Parent Guild also offers educational opportunities for parents and by parents!
+The parent community connects through events and purposeful initiatives.
+The Guild also offers educational opportunities for parents, and by parents!

 © 2021 The R.E.A.C.H.
 Foundation (Rotherglen Educating in Advocacy, Character, and Hope) | All Rights Reserved